June 10 - 14, 2019 / Nashville, Tennessee

 Who is Sahara Challenge designed for?

-Sahara Challenge is designed for anyone who wants to learn how to effectively reach Muslims with the gospel.
+Sahara Challenge is designed for anyone 18 years and older who wants to learn how to effectively reach Muslims with the gospel.
 Most students fall into two groups: 1) College students and professionals investigating a deeper involvement in Muslim ministry.
 2) Candidates or field staff from sending agencies who want to increase their effectiveness.

 Can I go on a trip without taking the week of training?